Book a Free Consultation

 01

-• Issued where the involved parties are related, where they’re living in the same residence (and/or with children), or when they’ve previously been together in an intimate relationship.
+• AVOs are issued where the involved parties are related, where they’re living in the same residence, or have previously been in an intimate relationship.
 For Aboriginal or Torres Strait Islanders, such orders may also be made for members of one’s kin or extended family.

-• ADVOs are also available to people who are or have been in a dependent care arrangement with another person.
+• Apprehended Domestic Violence Orders (ADVOs)are also available to people who are or have been in a dependent care arrangement with another person.

 • An ADVO may also be issued for people who are residing in the same residential facility.